sajalshres/python-e2e-book/6-Miscellaneous/docker.md

 By contrast, a virtual machine (VM) runs a full-blown “guest” operating system with virtual access to host resources through a hypervisor.
 In general, VMs provide an environment with more resources than most applications need.

-## DockerFile
+## `Dockerfile`

-DockerFile helps defining a container.
+`Dockerfile` helps defining a container.

-Python App Example
+### Python App Example

 In the past, if you were to start writing a Python app, your first order of business was to install a Python runtime onto your machine.
 But, that creates a situation where the environment on your machine needs to be perfect for your app to run as expected, and also needs to match your production environment.

 With Docker, you can just grab a portable Python runtime as an image, no installation necessary.
 Then, your build can include the base Python image right alongside your app code, ensuring that your app, its dependencies, and the runtime, all travel together.

-These portable images are defined by something called a Dockerfile.
+These portable images are defined by something called a `Dockerfile`.

-Dockerfile defines what goes on in the environment inside your container.
+`Dockerfile` defines what goes on in the environment inside your container.
 Access to resources like networking interfaces and disk drives is virtualized inside this environment, which is isolated from the rest of your system, so you need to map ports to the outside world, and be specific about what files you want to “copy in” to that environment.

 ```dockerfile
 # Use an official Python runtime as a parent image
 FROM python:3.7-slim

 # Set the working directory to /app
 WORKDIR /app

 # Copy the current directory contents into the container at /app
 COPY . /app

 # Install any needed packages specified in requirements.txt
 RUN pip install --trusted-host pypi.python.org -r requirements.txt

 # Make port 80 available to the world outside this container
 EXPOSE 80

 # Define environment variable
 ENV NAME World

 # Run app.py when the container launches
 CMD ["python", "app.py"]
 ```